ibm-ecm/datacap-developer-kit/README.md

 # datacap-developer-kit
 This repository is for the IBM Datacap Developer kit.

+IBM Datacap 9.1.8:
+The different development kit components have been provided in a single zip download.
+Zip file name for IBM Datacap 9.1.8 Developer Kit is IBM-Datacap-DDK-9.1.8

 IBM Datacap 9.1.7:
 The different development kit components have been provided in a single zip download.